 Content tab of the Posts Widget includes multiple advanced options that help you to set the layout and add functionalities to your blog display.

 First, you need to choose the Skin Type for your blog posts.
 We have added a number of attractive skin options to create a stunning blog showcase for your website.

-Here, I’ll choose the “Overlap Skin” type for my page and set 3 posts per page.
+Here, I’ll choose my page’s “Overlap Skin” type and set 3 posts per page.

 Since we want to display our blog posts in a slider/carousel format, I’ll choose the “Carousel” option as a layout.

 Let the column numbers be 3 only and enable the “Equal Height” option for a clean design.

 With the PowerPack Posts Widget, you get the power to define custom queries for your blog display.
 You can set the queries and choose a post type, i.e., Posts, Pages, Media, Templates, etc., that you want to display on your page.

 Also, you can exclude/include posts based on Categories, Authors, Posts, and Dates.

 Learn Here: How to Customize Query in Post Widget?

 From here, you can define advanced options for your blog posts carousel.